 Delivered as four three-hour webinar sessions, this adapted version of our long-running popular training course provides an introduction to the most important aspects of housing aid and advice work.

 Delegates gain the legal knowledge and practical skills required to determine housing status and become familiar with the principles, processes and duties inherent in the homelessness legislation.
 They also examine the changes introduced under the Homelessness Reduction Act.

 Delivered over two half-day webinar sessions this training provides a comprehensive introduction to the principles, processes and duties in the homelessness legislation.
-Delegates develop a systematic approach to homelessness law, an understanding of who is homeless and who is in priority need, an understanding of the key duties as well as the way those duties can come to an end.
+Delegates develop a systematic approach to homelessness law, an understanding of who is homeless and who is in priority need, and an understanding of the key duties, as well as the way those duties can come to an end.